pierre-rouleau/timelog/README.md

 # Credit

-This is mostly the work of [Markus Flambard](https://gist.github.com/flambard/419770#file-timelog-el) with some changes to modernize the code, add CSV format support and support burning the midnight oil.
+This is mostly the work of [Markus Flambard](https://gist.github.com/flambard/419770#file-timelog-el) with some changes to modernize the code, to add ability to generate reports in CSV format and to  handle project periods that cross midnight, so you can burn the midnight oil and still track your time properly.